-From 2017-2019 the City's Bicycle and Trails Advisory Commission (BTAC) worked with Napa Valley Transportation Authority (NVTA) to develop an updated City of Napa Bicycle Plan in conjunction with the Napa Countywide Bicycle Plan update process.
+From 2010-20122017-2019 the City's Bicycle and Trails Advisory Commission (BTAC) worked with Napa Valley Transportation Authority (NVTA)County Transportation and Planning Agency's (NCTPA) to develop an updated City of Napa Bicycle Plan in conjunction with the Napa Countywide Bicycle Plan update process.
 This process included significant public input and analysis of both the existing bicycle resources as well as priorities for future bicycle resources.
-The City of Napa Bicycle Plan is an important reference for the future bicycle network.
+The City of Napa Bicycle Plan was adopted by the City Council in August 2012 and is an important reference for the future bicycle network.

-The City of Napa Bicycle Plan establishes the following bicycling vision for the region:
+The City of Napa Bicycle Plan establishes the following bicycling vision and principal goal for the region:

-Vision Statement: Napa County's vision is to be a bicycle-friendly community with a world-class bicycling system for all ages and abilities.
+Vision Statement: Napa County's vision is to be a bicyclefriendly community with a world-class bicycling system for all ages and abilities.
 The comprehensive, connected bicycle system will provide people with safe, convenient and enjoyable access to destinations throughout all Napa County jurisdictions and beyond.
 Residents and visitors will enjoy bicycling for everyday commuting, non-work trips and recreation.
 Bicycling contributes to a high quality of life, promotes health and will help achieve a 10 percent mode shift in Napa County by 2035.
+A comprehensive, connected bicycle system is established with supportive development patterns and programmatic practices, providing people with safe, convenient and enjoyable access throughout all Napa County jurisdictions and to destinations beyond.
+Bicycling is common for everyday trips and recreation, contributing to the quality of life in Napa and the health, safety and welfare of its residents, workers and visitors.
+Napa is known as a bicycle friendly community with a "world class" bicycling system.